The Sick Child (Munch)

 Edvard Munch, The Sick Child, 1885–1886.
 The original version.
 Nasjonalgalleriet, Oslo.

 The Sick Child (Det syke barn) is the title given to a group of six paintings and a number of lithographs, drypoints and etchings completed by the Norwegian artist Edvard Munch between 1885 and 1926.
 Each work records the moments before the death of his older sister, Johanne Sophie (1862–1877), from tuberculosis aged 15.
 Munch repeatedly returned to this deeply traumatic event in his art over a period of over 40 years.
 In the works, Sophie is typically shown on her deathbed, accompanied by a dark-haired, grieving woman assumed to be her aunt Karen; the studies often show her in a cropped headshot.
-In all the painted versions, Sophie is sitting in a chair, obviously suffering from pain, propped by a large white pillow, looking towards an ominous curtain likely intended as a symbol of death.
+In all painted versions, Sophie sits in a chair, clearly in pain, propped up by a large white pillow, looking toward an ominous curtain likely intended as a symbol of death.
 She is shown with a haunted expression, clutching hands with a grief-stricken older woman who seems to want to comfort her but whose head is bowed as if she cannot bear to look the younger girl in the eye.

 Throughout his career, Munch often returned to and created several variants of his paintings.
 The Sick Child became for Munch—who nearly died from tuberculosis himself as a child—a means to record both his feelings of despair and guilt that he had been the one to survive and to confront his feelings of loss for his late sister.
 He became obsessed with the image, and he created numerous versions in a variety of formats over the following decades.
 The six painted works were completed over a period of more than 40 years, using a number of different models.

 The series has been described as "a vivid study of the ravages of a degenerative disease."
 All of the paintings and many of the ancillary works are considered significant to Munch's oeuvre.
 An 1896 lithograph in black, yellow and red was sold in 2001 at Sotheby's for $250,000.